beetaone/module-telegram/README.md

 ## Description

 This modules sends messages and notifications to a selected Telegram chat.
 It requires setting up Telegram Bot.
-Additionally, we recommend running this module together with our [Message Composer](https://github.com/weeve-modules/message-composer) module that helps in writing alerts within weeve Edge Application.
+Additionally, we recommend running this module together with our [Message Composer](https://github.com/beetaone/module-message-composer) module that helps in writing alerts within beetaone Edge Application.

 ## Creating Telegram Bot